Corona/Covid-19 and the education at the Department of Biology

 This information was updated on May 19, 2021.

 Based on the situation with Covid-19, Lund University and the Faculty of Science have set up rules and recommendations for teaching during the pandemic.

-During the spring semester and summer 2021 (until August 29) students on courses given at the Department of Biology are allowed on campus for compulsory course components (primarily labs, and this includes necessary laboratory work for degree projects), and to access information, references and technical resources needed for examination.
-If you have a problem with unstable internet, e.g. for an on-line exam, contact your course leader.
+During the spring semester and summer 2021 (until August 29) students on courses given at the Department of Biology are allowed on campus for practical compulsory course components (primarily lab- and field work, and this includes necessary laboratory/field work for degree projects), and to access information, references and technical resources needed for examination.

 The doors to our buildings are locked and you need to use your LU-card to get in.
 The library will be have reduced opening hours (check https://www.biology.lu.se/biology-library), primarily for handing out and in books.

 The basic principle is teaching that can be carried out on-line with maintained quality takes place on-line.
-Practical, compulsory components (such as laboratory work and field exercises) are carried out on site.
+Practical, compulsory components (such as laboratory work and field exercises) are therefore carried out on site.
 For all components carried out on-site, we have performed a risk assessment, which also includes the need for protective equipment.

 The following applies to courses at the Department of Biology:

 - We give lectures online, generally in Zoom

 - We carry out group exercises and seminars in Zoom

 - We carry out laboratory work on campus, with more space and extra protective equipment